KrishnaTejaReddyV/MalNews/README.md

 The application is hosted at:
 https://malnews123.herokuapp.com/

+To run the application in development environment:
+- Download the project and cd into it
+- Run rake start

 Following are the supported features:
 - Loads few articles from all categories in landing page
 - Loads category filtered articles under each category tab